GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 ## Parameters and prepared statements

-Tracker accepts `~` prefixed variables in place of literals throughout most of the SPARQL select syntax.
+TinySPARQL accepts `~` prefixed variables in place of literals throughout most of the SPARQL select syntax.
 These variables are treated as parameters at query time, so it is possible to prepare a query statement once and reuse it many times